Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data: Dataset

 \subsubsection{Visual-language Instruction Tuning Dataset}

-\textbf{PMC-CaseReport.} Inspired by PMC-Patients~\cite{zhao2022pmc}, PMC-CaseReport is a filtered subset of PMC-Inline with around 103K cases report papers, where the doctors typically document the valuable clinical cases, based on their contact with the patients, such as family medical history, preliminary diagnosis, radiographic exam results, surgical records, etc., together with critical radiologic scans, that generally follows the real timeline.
+\textbf{PMC-CaseReport.} PMC-CaseReport is a filtered subset of PMC-Inline with around 103K case reports, where the doctors typically document the valuable clinical cases, based on their contact with the patients, such as family medical history, preliminary diagnosis, radiographic exam results, surgical records, {\em etc.}, together with critical radiologic scans, that generally follows the real timeline.

 Similar to PMC-VQA~\cite{Zhang2023PMCVQAVI} that generates VQA pairs by querying ChatGPT with image captions, we also generate 1.1M question-answer pairs by querying ChatGPT with the sentences containing inline references in case reports.
 However, in contrast to PMC-VQA, we keep background information of the patients to simulate the clinical diagnosis scenario, thus can be seen as a medical contextual VQA dataset.
 For example, a question-answer pair may like ``Question: A 58-year-old woman presented to the emergency department \dots Postoperatively, her pain significantly relieved.
 What did the MRI indicate?
 Answer: The MRI indicated tumor recurrence at L2 and S1-S2.''